 The Jazz Singer played to packed houses in city after city.
 As popular demand for more sound films grew, a "fad" became an inevitability.

 More Vitaphone shorts and features with musical soundtracks appeared, each new entry stoking the public's appetite.
 By the time Jolson's next sound vehicle, The Singing Fool (1928), was released, Warners had equipped a nationwide chain of theatres with Vitaphone sound systems.
 The Singing Fool is a maudlin, partially silent melodrama about a singer who loses the young son he loves.
 Jolson's tear-stained rendition of "Sonny Boy" packed theatres, and for the first time the commercial impact of sound film became evident.
-The Singing Fool (which cost a mere $388,000 to make) grossed $5.6 million worldwide, a record-setting figure that some sources claim would not be surpassed until Gone With the Wind came along a decade later.
+The Singing Fool (which cost a mere $388,000 to make) grossed a whopping $5.6 million worldwide.
+Warner Brothers used this windfall to move to a larger studio, and solidified its place in the front rank of Hollywood's film factories.

 Change was no longer knocking at Hollywood's studio doors -- it was blowing those doors off their hinges.